Why Use SQL Window Functions

 Thanks to the moving average, we know that income and expenses are growing.
 But how do they relate to each other?
 We want to understand whether the company is “in the black” or “in the red”, considering all the money earned and spent.

 It is essential to see the values for each month, not only for the end of the year.
-If at the end of the year everything is OK, but in June the company went into negative — this is a potential problem (companies call this situation a “cash gap”).
+If everything is OK at the end of the year, but the company went negative in June — this is a potential problem (companies call this situation a "cash gap").

 Let’s calculate income and expenses by month as a cumulative total: